willzhao77/Vue-Shopping/README.md

 2. create component for detail page  NewsInfo.vue
 3. create route

-# create news detail page
+# create news detail page and render data

+# create comment component "comment.vue"
+1. create comment.vue component template
+2. manually import comment component when need this component
+   + `import comment  from './comment.vue`'
+3. regist comment component on 'components'
+4. create new name when regist sub component. and use this name on page